YOGURT Overview Information

 YOGURT Side Effects & Safety

 Yogurt is LIKELY SAFE for most adults when taken by mouth.
 Yogurt is POSSIBLY SAFE when used in the vagina.
-There aren't many reported side effects, but there have been cases of people getting sick from yogurt contaminated with disease-causing bacteria.
+There aren't many reported side effects, but some people might experience diarrhea, stomach problems, or a skin rash.
+There have been cases of people getting sick from yogurt contaminated with disease-causing bacteria.
 Be careful to choose yogurt that has been prepared and stored properly.

 Special Precautions & Warnings:Pregnancy and breast-feeding: Yogurt seems to be safe in food amounts and might be safe when applied intravaginally during pregnancy.
 Pregnant women involved in a small study reported no side effects.